HyperDenton/xmbot-core-docker_prebuild/README.md

-# butd-pytorch-docker
+# xmbot-core-docker_prebuild
-Dockerfile for [MILVLG/bottom-up-attention.pytorch](https://github.com/MILVLG/bottom-up-attention.pytorch), a PyTorch reimplementation of the bottom-up-attention project based on Caffe
+Dockerfile for prebuild enviroment of xmbot-core, which contains:

+python = 3.6
+cuda = 10.1
+cudnn = 7
+detectron2 = be792b959bca9af0aacfa04799537856c7a92802

+along with their required componments.

 ## Quick start
 ### Pre-start actions